 The rule in most jurisdictions is that an order granting a new trial by the trial court is not immediately appealable.
-Subsection (c) makes such an order appealable if the new trial is granted just for the purpose of determining the amount of a punitive award.
+Subsection (c) changes this rule and makes such an order appealable if the new trial is granted just for the purpose of determining the amount of a punitive award.
 If a new trial is granted on the liability issue too, the right to appeal is left to existing law in the enacting State.

 SECTION 9.
-APPELLATE REVIEW OF JURY AWARD OF PUNITIVE
+APPELLATE REVIEW OF JURY AWARD OF PUNITIVE DAMAGES.

-DAMAGES.

-(a) A party may not seek appellate review of a jury determination of liability for or the amount of an award of punitive damages without having filed a motion for review by the trial court under Section 8(a) and obtained the trial court findings and basis for decision required under Section 8(d).
+(a) A party may not seek appellate review of a jury determination of liability for or the amount of an award of punitive damages without having filed a motion for review by the trial court under Section 8(a).